HackerOne: Events and live hacking

 In October 2017, HackerOne hosted their first conference, called Security@ San Francisco.
 The 200-attendee event included speakers from DoD, General Motors and Uber and also featured talks from hackers.

 Courses

-HackerOne like Bugcrowd has an online course to help people find bugs in a security system and other cybersecurity techniques.
+HackerOne has an online course to help people find bugs in a security system and other cybersecurity techniques.
 Each crowd-source security platform will have a different approach and a specific goal it focuses on.
 HackerOne primarily focuses on penetration testing services with security certifications, including ISO 27001 and FedRAMP authorization.
 While others in the field, like Bugcrowd, focus on attack surface management and a broad spectrum of penetration testing services for IoT, API, and even networks.
-HackerOne's new initiative learn to hack, hacker101 helps many security researchers.

 Locations

 HackerOne is headquartered in San Francisco.
 The company maintains a development office in Groningen, Netherlands.
 In April 2017, the company announced the addition of offices in London, UK and Germany.